Dear IRS and DEA,

 Can You Share One Of Your Favorite Oyster Mushroom Recipes?

 Olga makes “Mushroom Fries.”
 Split the oyster mushrooms, pull them apart since they are stringy, soak them in milk and eggs, then coat them with flour and meal.
 Fry them and serve with a spicy mayonaise sauce.
 They resemble calamari but not as chewy, very delicious!

 If you’re interested in learning about homesteading, stocking your medicine cabinet with tinctures from seven common plants, or starting your first garden, join me at the Organic Growers School Permaculture Conference at the University of North Carolina on March 9-10.

-» Permaculture » Growing Mushrooms at Home: An Interview...
+» Everything Else » Growing Mushrooms at Home: An Interview...